UPDATED MARCH 26, 2023

 A copywriting all-rounder?

-I have written all kinds of materials, on all kinds of subjects, for all kinds of organisations.
+I’m Jenny Lucas: a generalist copywriter who’s written all kinds of materials, on all kinds of subjects, for all kinds of organisations.

 To find out more about me and see if I would be a good fit for your project, visit my main website.